List of Star Wars films: Untitled Sharmeen Obaid-Chinoy film (TBA)

 In October 2022, The Hollywood Reporter reported that after a two-week writers' room in July (which included Patrick Somerville, Rayna McClendon, Andy Greenwald, and maybe Dave Filoni), Damon Lindelof and Justin Britt-Gibson were co-writing a Star Wars film, with Ms. Marvel director Sharmeen Obaid-Chinoy attached as director.
 THR reported that according to its sources, "the project is intended as a stand-alone but in success could lead to more movies", taking place after the sequel trilogy and possibly featuring some of its characters.
 In March 2023, it was reported that Lindelof and Britt-Gibson had left the project in mid-February and that Steven Knight was hired to replace them as screenwriter.
 Filming was reportedly set to begin in February 2024.
-At April 2023's Star Wars Celebration, Kennedy officially announced a Sharmeen Obaid-Chinoy-directed movie, with Daisy Ridley returning as Rey as she constructs a new Jedi Order 15 years after the events of The Rise of Skywalker.
+At April 2023's Star Wars Celebration, Kennedy announced a Sharmeen Obaid-Chinoy-directed movie, with Daisy Ridley returning as Rey as she constructs a new Jedi Order 15 years after the events of The Rise of Skywalker.
 She reportedly may be a supporting character in the vein of Jedi Masters Obi-Wan Kenobi and Luke Skywalker in the original and sequel trilogies, respectively.
 Steven Knight departed the project by October 2024 with filming not expected to start until late 2025.
 In January 2025, George Nolfi had been hired to write the screenplay.

 Untitled Dave Filoni film (TBA)

 In December 2020, it was revealed that The Mandalorian and its related series were planned to culminate in a "climactic story event".
 At Star Wars Celebration in 2023, it was announced that Dave Filoni would make his live-action feature directorial debut with a film set in the New Republic era, connecting storylines that began with The Mandalorian, The Book of Boba Fett, Ahsoka, and Skeleton Crew.
+In January 2026, after Filoni was named president and chief creative officer of Lucasfilm, The Hollywood Reporter reported that the film had been "put on the back burner".